-- Every state will want the tax revenue of a business operating within its borders.
-So, if your business has employees or a physical location in your state, and you incorporate in a different state, you’ll still end up paying business taxes on revenue made in your state.
+Every state will want the tax revenue of a business operating within its borders.
+If your business has employees or a physical location in your state and you incorporate in a different state, you’ll still end up paying business taxes on revenue made in your state.

-- If you have a physical location in your home state or hire employees, you’re going to have annual reports and fees in your state of incorporation as well as your home state where you actually work.
+Furthermore, if you form a corporation in a state where you have no physical address, you’ll still have to hire a registered agent to receive service of process and other legal notices at an office location in that state.
+And if you have a physical location in your home state and hire employees, you’re going to need to submit annual reports and pay annual fees in your state of incorporation (technically, your “home state”) as well as in the state where you actually live and work.

 The Bottom Line

-If you’re starting a small business with a physical location and you plan on hiring employees, it’s almost universally recommended that you form your LLC or corporation in the state where the business is located.
-But, if you’ve considered all the factors above and have decided form your corporation or LLC in a different state, look for one with low taxes and annual fees; Wyoming, Texas, Nevada, and South Dakota (these states have no personal income tax, and with the exception of Texas, which has an extremely low rate, no corporate taxes either).
+If you’re starting a small business with a physical location and you plan on hiring employees, it’s almost universally recommended that you form your LLC or corporation in the state where your business is located.
+But if you’ve considered all the questions and factors above and decided to form your corporation or LLC in a different state anyway, you might look for one with low taxes and annual fees (and no personal income tax) such as Wyoming, Texas, Nevada, or South Dakota.

 Funded, in part, through a Cooperative Agreement with the U.S. Small Business Administration.
 All opinions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the SBA.